Technology Created a Tradeoff of Efficiency for Security in Voting

 Many states now have initiatives afoot to attempt to achieve this new evolution in voting, and this type of voting is already in use (to some degree) in thirty-one states.
 The issue with online voting is that while there are well-defined government standards for stand-alone electronic voting machine technology, there are no standards established (yet) for pure online voting systems.

-The Achilles Heel—if you will—with many online voting systems rely on Transport Layer Security (TLS) to work, i.e. the encryption/decryption technology that connects a user’s browser of smartphone app to the online election systems.
+The Achilles Heel—if you will—with many online voting systems rely on Transport Layer Security (TLS) to work, i.e. the encryption/decryption technology that connects a user’s browser of a smartphone app to the online election systems.
 The problem with this architecture is that TLS encryption keys can be hacked; and if an attacker is successful in doing so, a Man-in-the-Middle (MITM) attack becomes possible.
-From such a position in the information process flow, a MITM attack could not only cause disruption, but could allow actual data to be changed, as in vote totals.
+From such a position in the information process flow, a MITM attack could not only cause disruption but could allow actual data to be changed, as in vote totals.

 At many white- and black-hat hacker conventions, this vulnerability and exploit has been routinely demonstrated.
 What’s more, this level of system compromise can also enable a whole new realm of spying on individuals voting habits and preferences.